 3D FE (finite element) simulations of the deformation and damage evolution of SiC particle reinforced Al composites are carried out for different microstructures of the composites.
 A program for the automatic generation and the design of FE meshes for different 3D microstructures of composites is developed.
 Numerical testing of composites with random, regular, clustered and gradient arrangements of spherical particles is carried out.
 The fraction of failed particles and the tensile stress-strain curves were determined numerically for each of the microstructures.
-It was found that the rate of damage growth increases in the following order: gradient < random < regular < clustered.
+It was found that failure strain of a composite increases in the following order: clustered < regular < random < gradient microstructure.